 I wandered down some darkened street in the middle of the night, not really sure where I was.
 It kept me alert, I'll tell you.
 When I came upon a small, utterly-dark park, I was doubly alert to even the slightest sound.
 But I made it back to the hotel in one piece, though I did approach it from the opposite direction I had thought I would.

 I spent the next morning lost on the S-Bahn (elevated train), trying to get back to the Berlin-Lichtenberg station, where I had arrived in Berlin.
 I needed to buy a ticket to Amsterdam and thought that this might be the place where I had to buy it.

 When I reached the station, I couldn't find the place where I had disembarked after arriving from Prague.
 There was nothing there even closely resembling the train station I had arrived in.
 Hell if I know!
 So I got back on the S-Bahn and rode all over town before finally returning to the more familiar Zoo Station.
-There, I bought a ticket to Amsterdam, got a locker, threw everything in that would fit, and returned east on the S-Bahn to Alexanderplatz.
+There, I bought a ticket to Amsterdam (or so I thought), got a locker, threw everything in that would fit, and returned east on the S-Bahn to Alexanderplatz.

 There wasn't room in the locker for one of my bags, so I just carried it everywhere I went.
 I'd been doing that throughout Europe, anyway.
 I'd gotten used to it.

 Getting off at the Alexanderplatz station, I found the Unter den Linden.
 It's a major, Old Berlin street with many landmarks, museums, libraries, universities, etc. I walked all over the area.
 Had I known it was so noteworthy, I would have brought a camera!
 Oh well.